-In Wisconsin, mental health services are delivered in a variety of settings, including hospitals, clinics, homes, and other community locations.
+Services for mental health conditions are delivered in a variety of settings, including hospitals, clinics, homes, and other community locations.

-Private practice professionals licensed by the state also provide care and treatment to people living with mental health concerns.
+Private practice professionals licensed by the state also provide care and treatment to people living with mental health conditions.

 Need help navigating the mental health system?
 Check out NAMI Wisconsin's online guide to mental health services.

 If this is an emergency and you need help now, call 911 or go to the nearest emergency room.

 Know Your Rights